The Flintstones: Big Trouble in Bedrock

 The Flintstones: Big Trouble in Bedrock is a 2001 platform video game for the Game Boy Advance developed by H2O Entertainment.
 As Fred Flintstone, players complete twelve platforming levels in search of Barney Rubble, who has been kidnapped by Dr. Sinister.
-Publisher Conspiracy Entertainment announced Big Trouble in Bedrock in 2000 ahead of the release of the Game Boy Advance, with the game being the first licensed appearance of The Flintstones on the handheld.
+Publisher Conspiracy Entertainment announced Big Trouble in Bedrock in 2000 ahead of the release of the Game Boy Advance, it is the first and only GBA game based on The Flintstones.
 Upon release, the game received negative reviews, with critics focusing on the game's limited features and poor graphics.

 Gameplay

 A screenshot of Big Trouble in Bedrock.

 Big Trouble in Bedrock is a platformer that takes place across twelve stages set across four areas: Bedrock, the Wild West, a Haunted House, and Dr. Sinister's Island.
 Players control Fred Flintstone and scale platforms and avoid spike pits, boulders and enemies.
 The player can use items collected throughout the level as weapons for a limited time, including bowling balls, clubs, and bones to ward off enemies.
 Power-ups are granted by the Great Gazoo, who is located several times in a level, that allow the player to use several abilities: a double jump, dash, invulnerability, judo chop, and full health restore.
 Collectable clams are dispersed throughout levels, with every 50 collected granting a Cactus Coolah that provide a temporary speed boost or a Bronto Rib that restore a hit point.
 The game has three difficulty modes and no save features.